 - Information on any financial support received by the company that constitutes EU State Aid.

-- A bank statement demonstrating the shares being paid in full.
+- A bank statement showing that the shares have been paid in full.

-The SEIS1 form must be submitted every time the company issues SEIS shares and should be submitted within two years in which the shares were issued or otherwise investors will not receive their tax reliefs.
-The company must meet either of the following criteria before submitting the SEIS1 form:
+The SEIS1 form must be submitted every time the company issues SEIS shares and should be submitted within two years of the shares being issued; otherwise, investors will not be eligible for their tax reliefs.

 SEIS2

-When HMRC approves the application, companies will receive an SEIS2, this is essentially confirmation from HMRC that the company meets the qualifying conditions.
-This lets companies know that the shares they issued have been authorised and SEIS3 forms can be issued to the investors recorded in the SEIS1 application.
+When HMRC approves the application, the company will receive an SEIS2, which is essentially confirmation from HMRC.
+This lets companies know that the shares they issued have been authorised, and SEIS3 forms can be issued to the investors recorded in the SEIS1 application.

 SEIS3

-Once a company receives confirmation from HMRC in the form of SEIS2, investors will be able to fill out SEIS3 which they receive from the investee companies or the HRMC website.
-The company uses the information from the SEIS2 document to fill out the SEIS3 form, such as the Unique Investment Reference (UIR) and the termination date for the shares.
-The investors can use the SEIS3 form to carry back their tax reliefs on page three and four.
-The SEIS3 forms will need to authorise by both a company representative and the investor before being submitted to HMRC.
+Once a company receives confirmation from HMRC in the form of an SEIS2, it can then issue SEIS3s.
+The company uses the information from the SEIS2 document to complete the SEIS3 form, including the Unique Investment Reference (UIR) and the termination date for the shares.
+The SEIS3 form must be authorised by both a company representative and the investor before being submitted to HMRC.

-Following the completion of the SEIS process, it is up to the SEIS qualifying company and it's investors to stay qualifying throughout the three-year holding period.
-Furthermore, if the company raises additional investment through SEIS they will have to do the SEIS1/SEIS2/SEIS3 process for each round of funding until the company raises up to £150,000 or until it is over two year since trading occurred.
+Following the completion of the SEIS process, it is up to the SEIS qualifying company and its investors to stay qualifying throughout the three-year holding period.
+Furthermore, if the company raises additional investment through SEIS, it will have to do the SEIS1/SEIS2/SEIS3 process for each round of funding.

 EIS